10 Tips for Teaching a Reluctant High School Writer – part 2

 Most students take a semester to write a long paper, but for a reluctant writer, it could take a little longer.
 There are no rules about how long it should take, but ideally, a college-bound high school student should have two research papers under his belt by graduation.

 If you’re teaching a reluctant high school writer, the topic will make all of the difference.
-(See tip #2!)
-With your student’s first research paper, most definitely allow her to select the topic.
-You may want her to give you a list of possibilities and you help narrow it down, but it should be a topic of interest.
+(See tip #2 in this post!)
+With your student(s) first research paper, most definitely allow them to select the topic.
+You may want them to give you a list of possibilities and you help narrow it down, but it should be something your student loves to talk or read about to make this first research paper something interesting to learn about.

 Again, keep the first assigned research paper about seven to ten pages.
 The second could be 15-20+.
-But YOU can decide the length based on your high school student and the availability of research available on the topic you assign.
+But YOU can decide the length based on your high school student and the availability of research available on the topic you assign/they choose.

-Reassure your student that she’ll have PLENTY of time to get the paper finished.
-You’ll want to help her break it up into smaller parts with deadlines throughout the semester or year.
+Reassure your student that there will be PLENTY of time to get the paper finished, because you’ll help break it up into smaller parts with deadlines throughout the semester or year.

 Then stick with those deadlines as much as possible.
 (Meeting deadlines is another vital skill for your high school student to learn!)